pllab/cs162-tutorials/1-hello-scala-world.md

 [info] shutting down server
 ```

 This concludes our first tutorial on Scala, where the main point was getting used to the environment and seeing the basic usecase of SBT in Scala development.
+Feel free to return to this at any point when you're feeling unsure of how to work in the Scala development environment.